DavideRodler/CodexNaturalis/ClassDocs/Model.md

 ## methosds

-`Removecard(c: CardResources)`
-remove the card c form the hand, it can generate a CardNotPresentException
+`Removecard(id: String)`
+remove the card with the id, then calls the function addcard of the PlayngStation associated to the player.

+when we wanto to play a card we need to save it locally

 `addcard(d: Deck)`
 Pick a card form the deck d and put in the hand, it cand generate DeckNotPresentException